 Quickdraw.
 When the GM calls for initiative, you can increase your initiative count by 2 for this combat.

 Redirect.
-When a creature targets you with a melee attack, you can use your reaction to make the attack target another creature within 2m of you.
+When a creature targets you with a melee attack and deals no final damage, you can use your reaction to make the attack target another creature within 2m of you.
+You can use this maneuver and Parry as part of the same reaction, but each maneuver takes a use.

 Shoving Attack.
 When you make an attack, you can also attempt the Shove action as part of your attack.

 Sweeping Strike.
-When you make a melee attack, you can target an additional creature with the same attack so long as the second creature is within 2m of both you and the original target.
+When you make a melee attack, you can target an additional creature with the same attack so long as the second creature is within melee range of both you and the original target.
 Roll the damage for the attack only once.

 Trip Attack.
 When you make an attack, you can also attempt the Trip action as part of your attack.